zulip/zulip/docs/testing/continuous-integration.md

   production suites.
 * `tools/ci/production`: It installs and run production tests.

+Since we dropped the support for Ubuntu Xenial 16.04 it is important that we test our upgradation process.
+So the job xenial-legacy is to test provision and upgradation on Ubuntu 16.04.

 ### Configuration

 The remaining details in this section are primarily relevant for doing